cloudmesh-community/book/chapters/prg/python/numpy/numpy.md

     print(test)
     >>>[2]

-From the above, it makes sense that 6+7=13.
+In this example, it makes sense that 6+7=13.
 But how does 13+245=2?
 Put simply, the object type (uint8) simply ran out of space to store the value and wrapped back around to the beginning.
 An 8-bit number is only capable of storing 2^8, or 255, unique values.